MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-resources.md

 ---
-title: Set Up Project Resource Costs, Prices, and Capacity
+title: Set up project resource costs, prices, and capacity
 description: To use resources and facilitate project management, you specify costs and prices for individual resources or resource groups, and set the resource capacity.
 author: brentholtorf
 ms.author: bholtorf